skillrepos/aia-day0/LOCAL_SETUP.md

 ![Installing Dev Containers extension](./images/local-2.png?raw=true "Installing Dev Containers extension")

+Alternatively, you can install the extension from it [page on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 <br><br>

 **5. Use Git to clone this repository down to your machine with a command like the following.**